ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - `extras.log`
 - `media.log`

-**Linux** users can find these log files in `PSBBN-Definitive-Project/logs`. **Windows** users can find these log files in the folder where their games and media are stored.
+**Linux** users can find these logs in `PSBBN-Definitive-Project/logs`. **Windows** users can find these logs in the folder where their games and media files are stored.

 # Known Issues
 - PSBBN will freeze at the "PlayStation 2" logo when booting, if a third-party, unofficial HDD adapter is used. **An official Sony Network Adapter is required**.